 The Rolling Stones in Mono was mastered by acclaimed GRAMMY® award winning engineer Bob Ludwig at Gateway Mastering.
 For the project he utilized Direct Stream Digital (DSD) transfers from the original master recordings, with a sampling rate of 2,822,400.
 Lacquer cutting for vinyl was performed at Abbey Road Studios by Alex Wharton and Sean Magee.
 All vinyl box sets will be numbered and pressed on 180-gram vinyl.
 The Rolling Stones in Mono project has been overseen by Teri Landi, ABKCO’s Grammy award winning Chief Audio Engineer.

-The Rolling Stones In Mono [16 LP vinyl box set; 15 CD box set] (all tracks also available digitally)
+The Rolling Stones In Mono 16 LP vinyl box set; 15 CD box set (Also available digitally)

 1) The Rolling Stones (UK, 1964)